isomerpages/mol-services/_are-you-planning-to/manage-your-family-finances.md

       <input type="checkbox" id="benefits">
       <label class="tab-label" for="benefits">Why You Need DPS</label>
       <div class="tab-content">
-  <p>If you are working and have dependants relying on your income, DPS provides affordable basic protection for your family with no out-of-pocket cash required, as DPS premiums can be paid using your CPF savings.</p>
+  <p>If you are working and have dependants relying on your income, DPS provides affordable basic protection for your family.</p>
   <p>However, you may not require DPS if:</p>
   <ul>
     <li>Your dependants have already grown up and/or are financially independent.</li>